 - Start with the problem in mind: Identify the purpose behind the meeting and narrow the agenda items to those that are generally vital.
 Stay tuned in and focused.

-- Make sure that a senior leader doesn’t run the meeting: Many senior leaders will in general make a situation in which the team hopes to be instructed.
+- Make sure that a senior leader doesn’t run the meeting: Many senior leaders will, in general, make a situation in which the team hopes to be instructed.
 Instead, make an environment in which various thoughts are the norm.
 Encourage open discussion in which leaders share where—but not how—development is required.
 This reduces the layer of control and approval, increases the time focused on decision-making, and boosts the team’s inspiration.

 - Identify bottlenecks early: Bureaucratic methods or lack of collaboration between team members leads meeting meltdowns and poor outcomes.
 Anticipate how things may turn out badly and be prepared to offer recommendations, not direct solutions.

 - Know when to wait: Map out a reasonable timeline of the meetings and help keep the meeting on track.
 Understand when you should be able to go long versus when you should table a discussion.
-This will go long way toward helping you stay on track.
+This will go a long way toward helping you stay on track.

 An ultimate goal is to create a workplace that encourages contribution and empowers the team.
 Improving how meetings are run will help your organization to progress from a traditional hierarchy to a more agile enterprise.